rkterungwa16/kombol-blog-client/README.md

         *  Follow and unfollow a user

 ## Key Features
-Based on project requirement, Worklist has the following features:
+Based on project requirement, kombol-blog-platform has the following features:

 ### Users
 - Users can successfully create a new account by providing some signup details